Regenerative Working Group

 - Wayne King – Biosolid Management Systems, Food-Waste Collection, Food-Waste Composting, Soil Health, Urban Carbon Sinks

-As the Formation Stage segued to completion, the Executive Team shifted focus to the GRLEI Communication Stage.
-With utmost generosity, Brad offered eight hours of student time from his University of Toronto (UT) research platform to assist with developing the GRLEI communication vehicles.
+As the Formation Stage segued to completion, the Executive Team shifted focus to the RWG Communication Stage.
+With utmost generosity, Brad offered eight hours of student time from his UT research platform to assist with developing the RWG communication vehicles.

-Beginning the week of May 25, Jahin Khan, a UT research student within Brad’s COBWEB platform, worked closely with Holly on crafting a GRLEI PPT presentation to support an introductory blog article.
+Beginning the week of May 25, Jahin Khan, a UT research student within Brad’s COBWEB platform, worked closely with Holly on crafting a RWG Intro PPT presentation to support an introductory blog article.
 Later in the summer, Ridhi Gopalakrishnan joined the UT-affilated research team to study Urban Carbon Sinks and the impact of glyphosate on the soil ecosystem.

-Activities within Ei’s Nature Prevails platform are in partnership with the GRLEI.
+Activities within Ei’s Nature Prevails platform are in partnership with the RWG.